 Information for Employers

-- The California Small Business Development Centers are a resource for businesses that need assistance navigating business impacts from the evolving COVID-19 pandemic.
+- The SBDC, hosted by Pasadena City College, is a resource for businesses that need assistance navigating business impacts from the evolving COVID-19 pandemic.
 The SBDC offers Virtual Business Consulting - always at no cost.
 To schedule a virtual consultation, call 1-866-588-SBDC (7232).
 Get help with applying for relief, guiding you through available resources, cash flow concerns, supply chain interruptions, workforce capacity, insurance coverage and more.

 - The State Employment Development Department (EDD) has a dedicated webpage for employer issues related to COVID-19.
 Info for employers includes: tax assistance, potential closure or layoffs, and workplace health & safety.